 Recognition of financial planning as a distinct profession within the financial services and advice landscape will reduce consumer confusion regarding their choice of financial advisor and will safeguard and enhance the financial well-being of Canadians and ultimately lead to the betterment of the financial planning profession.

-The Standards of Professional Responsibility for CFP® Professionals and FPSC Level 1 Certificants in Financial Planning, set and enforced by the FP Canada Standards Council, define the ethical and professional responsibilities of FP Canada certificants.
+The Standards of Professional Responsibility, set and enforced by the Standards Council, define the ethical and professional responsibilities of FP Canada certificants.
 By ensuring adherence to these standards, the Standards Council protects both the Canadian public and the reputation of the financial planning profession.
 The Standards Council thoroughly investigates all allegations of misconduct with respect to FP Canada certificants and exercises disciplinary action when appropriate.

 The FP Canada Research Foundation is an independently operated registered charity administered with the support of FP Canada and the Institut québécois de planification financière (IQPF).
 The Foundation’s mission is to fund, promote and disseminate financial planning research for the benefit of Canadians.
 As the financial planning profession continues to evolve and clients’ needs become increasingly complex, planners need practical techniques founded on solid, quantifiable research that can help them stay ahead of the curve.